 Analog hygrometers can give wildly different readings each time you measure.
 This will make it difficult to provide you with an accurate overall picture of your chameleon’s humidity levels.

 Extra measures to provide this are not usually necessary.
-Chameleons are hardier than we give them credit for a lot of the time and they can tolerate temperature drops to single digits at night time.
+Chameleons are hardier than we give them credit for a lot of the time and they can tolerate drops in humidity at night.

-Both of these things would happen in their natural environment anyway.
-If you do have concerns about this though, particularly if your area is drier in winter and because of heating.
+This drop would happen in their natural environment anyway.
+If you do have concerns about this though, particularly if your area is drier in winter because of heating, a fogger turned on once at night time will help.

 Day Time Chameleon Humidity